-The Pre-Employment Mobile Crane program is designed to offer an alternative route to those who wish to enter the Crane and Hoist Equipment Operator trade.
+The Pre-Employment Mobile Crane program offers an alternative route to those wishing to enter the Crane and Hoist Equipment Operator trade.

-This program covers all course materials taught in apprenticeship - level first-year apprenticeship education for the Crane and Hoist Equipment Operator - Mobile Crane, and Crane and Hoist Equipment Operator - Boom Truck Apprenticeships as well as additional value-add programming which focuses on safety and field operations.
+This program covers all course materials taught in the first year of the Crane and Hoist Equipment Operator — Mobile Crane and Crane and Hoist Equipment Operator — Boom Truck programs and safety and field operations courses.

-Students in this program will be provided with the opportunity to operate cranes in both a simulated, and field environment.
-They will operate various types of mobile cranes: all-terrain, rough-terrain, lattice-boom crawler (simulated), and swing-cab boom truck.
+Students in this program will operate cranes in both simulated and field environments.
+They will operate various mobile cranes: all-terrain, rough-terrain, lattice-boom crawler (simulated) and swing-cab boom truck.

 If you chose a career as a Mobile Crane Operator, you'll need the following characteristics: